Arkansas Background Check

 Under Ark.
 Code Ann.
 11.2-124.
-Employers are not able to from requiring employees or applicants to provide them with their passwords for social media or account details.
-Employers are also not permitted to deny or stop hiring applicants from asserting their rights in accordance with the law of the state's social media laws.
+Employers cannot form requiring employees or applicants to provide them with their passwords for social media or account details.
+Employers are also not permitted to deny or stop hiring applicants from asserting their rights by the law of the state's social media laws.

 sealing of Certain Criminal Records

 Under Ark.
 Code Ann.
 SS 16-90-1417, those who successfully petitioned the judge to have their record sealed are permitted to claim that they have not been in jail or were convicted of the sealed crime.
-Records custodians who have sealed records are able to not divulge the sealed records under Ark.
+Records custodians who have sealed records cannot divulge the sealed records under Ark.
 Code Ann.
 SS 16-90-1416.

 What's on a background check for Arkansas?

-Because Arkansas employers may request various jobs background check reports, what will show up on an Arkansas background check?
+Because Arkansas employers may request various jobs background check reports, what will appear on an Arkansas background check?
 An Arkansas employment background check will depend on the details required.
-The majority of employers require Arkansas criminal records, education verifications or employment verification, as well as examinations of professional credentials or licenses.
+The majority of employers require Arkansas criminal records, education verifications or employment verification, and examinations of professional credentials or licenses.

-Candidates who apply for jobs which require driving are also likely to undergo a check of their driving records and some employers will also require for pre-employment tests to test their drug levels.
+Candidates who apply for jobs requiring driving are also likely to undergo a check of their driving records, and some employers will also require pre-employment tests to test their drug levels.

 An Arkansas background check for employment is likely to include the following details: